-- Once you delete a mark, you cannot retrieve it.
+- Once you delete a mark, you cannot retrieve it. - You cannot delete the top mark 🖪 00.

 - If you press the [MARK/CLEAR] key at a place where a mark exists (mark icon highlighted), that mark is deleted.
 If there is no mark at a location (icon not highlighted), a new mark is placed there.
 To delete a mark, you must move to it first (mark icon highlighted). - When placing and deleting marks, numbers are automatically given in order from the beginning.